department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension-rates.md

 ## What's the net worth limit to qualify for a Survivors Pension?

-The 2018 net worth limit to qualify for a Survivors Pension is $127,061.
-We've recently changed the way we determine this rate to make the decision process simpler and more fair for all survivors applying for pension benefits.
+The net worth limit to qualify for a Survivors Pension as of December 1, 2018, is $127,061.
+We've recently changed the way we assess net worth to make the pension entitlement rules more clear.

 **Note:** In the future, the net worth limit will increase by the same percentage as Social Security cost-of-living increases.
 We'll update the limit here when there's an increase.

+## What’s the 3-year look-back period for asset transfers?

+When we receive a pension claim, we review the terms and conditions of any assets the survivor may have transferred in the 3 years before filing the claim.

+If you transfer assets for less than fair market value during the look-back period, and those assets would have pushed your net worth above the limit for a VA Survivors Pension, you may be subject to a penalty period of up to 5 years.
+You won't be eligible for pension benefits during this time.

+**Note:** This new policy took effect on October 18, 2018.
+If you filed your claim before this date, the look-back period doesn't apply.
+(A look-back period never includes a date before October 18, 2018.)

-## What's a transfer penalty?
+## What’s a penalty period?

-A transfer penalty is a period of time when a survivor isn't eligible for pension benefits because of the way they transferred assets.
-We'll apply this penalty only if you transfer assets in the 3 years before you apply for a Survivors Pension—and the transfer lowers your net worth enough for you to qualify for pension benefits.
-The current penalty period rate is $2,230.
-This dollar amount is used to determine the transfer penalty.
+A penalty period is a length of time when a Veteran isn’t eligible for pension benefits because they transferred assets for less than fair market value during the look-back period.
+We won’t pay pension benefits during a penalty period.

 ## Find your Maximum Annual Pension Rate (MAPR) amount